domijan/FoodControl/README.md

 # FoodControl
-Code for paper 'A Study of Food Safety Knowledge, Practice and Training among food handlers in Ireland'
+Code for 'A Study of Food Safety Knowledge, Practice and Training among food handlers in Ireland'